pmndrs/use-gesture/README.md

 React-with-gesture is a small utility that lets you bind richer, captured mouse and touch events to any component or view.
 It calculates initial position, deltas, velocity, direction, distance, etc. With this data it becomes trivial to set up gesture controls, and often takes no more than a few lines of code.

-You can use it stand-alone, but to make the most of it you should combine it with a animation library, preferrably [react-spring](https://github.com/react-spring/react-spring) (nothing complements gestures better than physics-based springs).
+You can use it stand-alone, but to make the most of it you should combine it with a animation library, preferably [react-spring](https://github.com/react-spring/react-spring) (nothing complements gestures better than physics-based springs).

 ### Demos